Top 10 tips for skiing on a budget

 Ski lift passes usually eat up a lot of your budget.
 But you might not even need one.
 Many resorts don't charge for nursery slope draglifts, so newbies often get by without a ski pass – at least for the first few days.
 Alternatively, skip premium prices at the big ski resorts and choose a smaller one.
 If you're just starting out or skiing with littluns, you're less likely to need a large, expensive ski area.
 Some ski regions also offer mini passes with access to green and blue runs only.
 And some let kids ski for free!
 Want to know more?
 Give us a call at Heidi, and we'll point you in the right direction.

-Most people want to ski in the morning, so ski schools offer discounts on afternoon sessions.
-Book your ski lessons after 2pm, and you'll likely get a bargain.
-You'll also get to enjoy quieter nursery slopes and uncrowded pistes.
-Win-win!
+Most people want to ski in the morning, so many ski schools offer discounts on afternoon sessions.
+Book your ski lessons after 2pm, and you might get a bargain.

 Save some money and do your bit for the environment by borrowing ski kit from friends and family or buy second-hand.
 Use apps like Preloved, Gumtree and eBay to find tip-top nearly-new gear.
 Some websites specialise in pre-owned kit too.
 Prefer to buy new?
 Check out discount stores like TK Maxx, Aldi, Sports Direct and Primark.